amindWalker/Rust-Layout-and-Types/README.md

 - The `Stack` is a **static memory** that requires a **fixed known size** at compile time and is stored inside the binary after compilation.
 - The `Stack` memory **grows downwards** starting from a [higher address](#high-memory-address) of around `0x7fffffffffff`.
 - It is an **abstraction concept** that creates **processes/threads** and is very common to find in almost every program.
-- Each process starts a **single thread by default** and each process has it's **own separate stack**.
+- Each process starts a **single thread by default** and each process has its **own separate stack**.
 - Rust `Stack` size limit is **8MB** in a **64-bit** system but the default **start size is 2MB**.
-- If your executition exceeds the stack limit you will be confronted with a **"stack overflow"** compile error.
+- If your execution exceeds the stack limit you will be confronted with a **"stack overflow"** compile error.
 - The stack **pointer size** is determined by its **data type**.
 In this case `i32` needs **4 bytes** and `i64` needs **8 bytes**.
-- Because of it's **static** nature it doesn't need any additional step to change it's size using system calls which **speeds up the execution**.
+- Because of its **static** nature it doesn't need any additional step to change its size using system calls which **speeds up the execution**.

   </td>
   </tr>